cdonougherlee/CSFlix/readme.md

 $ pip install -r requirements.txt
 ```

-When using PyCharm, set the virtual environment using 'File'->'Settings' and select 'Project:Assignment-2' from the left menu.
+When using PyCharm, set the virtual environment using 'File'->'Settings' and select 'Project:CSFlix' from the left menu.
 Select 'Project Interpreter', click on the gearwheel button and select 'Add'.
 Click the 'Existing environment' radio button to select the virtual environment.

 ## Execution from virtual environment

-From the *Assignment-2* directory, and within the activated virtual environment (see *venv\Scripts\activate* above):
+From the *CSFlix* directory, and within the activated virtual environment (see *venv\Scripts\activate* above):

 **Running the application**